artemowkin/YakutiaTripp/README.md

 $ createdb yakutiatripp
 ```

-And create a new superuser for DB with name `django`
+And create a new superuser for DB with name `django` and the same password

 ## Running the tests